The maintenance of grassed areas in public open spaces and housing areas is undertaken by Ipswich Borough Council.

 At this time of year, especially in spring and early summer, it might seem as though some grassed areas are being neglected.
 However, this not the case and we are continuing to cut all grass according to the regimes above.

-There has not been a reduction in the amount of resources provided for grass cutting and additional resources are applied during peak season.
 Due to the size of the town and the speed of growth in peak season, especially following wet weather, there will always be some areas which become overly long, irrespective of resources.

 We do not collect grass cuttings (known as arisings) on verges, communal areas or open spaces as they break down to provide a sustainable food source for the grass sward.
 When long grass is cut, the arisings can be more visible for a short time.
 However, these quickly break down and do not damage the grass growing underneath.